 It takes from 3-4 hours for the chicken breasts to reach 160 degrees in a Bradley Smoker.
-At that time, remove them to a platter, cover them with a foil tent and let them rest for 10 to 15 minutes before slicing horizontal to place on salad. ( serving suggestion: Just for looks you can fire up your Bradley Grill and place chicken breast on the grill simply to get the grill Marks for eye pleasing serving, as we have done with ours )
+At that time, remove them to a platter, cover with a foil tent and let them rest for 10 to 15 minutes before slicing horizontal to place on salad. (serving suggestion: just for looks you can fire up your Bradley Grill and place chicken breast on the grill, simply to get the grill marks for eye pleasing serving, as we have done with ours )

 Bed of Lettuce Instructions

 - Slice the head of lettuce in half.
 Wash under cold running water and drain well.

 - Combine Chopped “hot house” tomatoes, shredded Colby jack cheese, chives in a medium-size bowl.